What are the new Google Maps features for drivers of electric vehicles?

 For example, a 200 km journey on flat ground will require less energy than an equivalent journey with many climbs.

-According to a report from International Council on Clean Transportation (ICCT), the average consumption of an electric vehicle ranges between 15 and 20 kWh per 100 km.
-Using this data, Google Maps can provide accurate estimates to help drivers plan their recharging.
+According to a report from International Council on Clean Transportation (ICCT), the average fuel consumption of an electric vehicle varies from between 15 and 20 kWh per 100 km.
+Using this data, Google Maps can provide accurate estimates to help drivers plan their recharges.

-For a more complex route, for example from Marseille to Nice, Google Maps will integrate altitude variations and traffic conditions.
-Such a journey, of around 200 km with significant uphill gradients, could consume around 34 kWh, taking into account increased consumption on uphill gradients and regenerative braking on downhill gradients.
+For a more complex journey, for example from Marseille to Nice, Google Maps will take into account variations in altitude and traffic conditions.
+Such a journey, of around 200 km with significant uphill gradients, could consume around 34 kWh, taking into account the increased consumption on uphill gradients and the regenerative braking downhill.

 Thanks to this feature, drivers can better plan their recharging stops.
-If a planned journey exceeds the car'srange, Google Maps will suggest optimal recharging stations based on estimated consumption.
-For a 400 km journey with a Tesla Model 3 (400 km range at 15 kWh/100 km), the application will recommend strategic stops to ensure sufficient recharging.
+If a planned journey exceeds theautonomy of the car, Google Maps will suggest optimal recharging stations based on estimated consumption.
+For a 400 km journey with a Tesla Model 3 (range of 400 km at 15 kWh/100 km), the application will recommend strategic stops to ensure sufficient recharging.

-By accurately calculating energy consumption for routes, it transforms the way electric vehicle drivers plan their journeys, making every journey more predictable and safer.
+By accurately calculating energy consumption for routes, it is transforming the way electric vehicle drivers plan their journeys, making every journey more predictable and safer.

 Google Maps has significantly improved its search functionality to help electric vehicle drivers quickly locate nearby charging stations.

 Thanks to the database, drivers can easily find charging stations for their electric vehicles.
-Google Maps integrates this information to provide accurate, up-to-date results.
-Users can search for charging stations simply by entering terms such as "electric car charging station or "electric car charging station in the search bar.
+Google Maps integrates this information to provide accurate and up-to-date results.
+Users can search for charging stations simply by entering terms such as "electric car charging station or "electric car charging in the search bar.

-Google Maps offers real-time information on charging stations, including :
+Google Maps provides real-time information on charging stations, including :

 • the type of connectors available,